FtuoilXelrash/rHelp/README.txt

 - Enable/disable console output for messages (F1 console)
 - Enable/disable features

-SUPPORTED PLACEHOLDERS (for join message):
+SUPPORTED PLACEHOLDERS (for join AND help messages):
-The following variables can be used in the join message and will be automatically replaced:
+The following variables can be used in BOTH the join message and help message and will be automatically replaced:
 - {player} - Name of the player joining
 - {server} - Server name (from server hostname setting)
 - {online_players} - Current number of online players